 In most cases, treatments usually depend on the fundamental cause of the person suicidal thoughts and behaviour; however, treatments such as talk psychotherapy, cognitive behavioural therapy, lifestyle changes recommendation and medication.

 Stop Mental Illness Stigma Foundation intention toward this event is to help Nigerians consider positive mental well-being as a significant predicts to promote and nurture promising economics, political and improve the development of social amenities.
-We want to address Psychological; behavioural and social processes as fundamental to a comprehensive understanding of health, which is why we need to utilize certain strategies such as music, sport, workshop, street and campaign in our youth territory to accomplish possible solutions to decrease the level of stigma and encourage Nigerians to seek medical attention when we observed any mental illness symptoms.
+We want to address Psychological; behavioural and social processes as fundamental to a comprehensive understanding of health, which is why we need to utilize certain strategies such as music, sport, workshop, street and campaigns in our youth territory to accomplish possible solutions to decrease the level of stigma and encourage Nigerians to seek medical attention when we observed any mental illness symptoms.

 Are you struggling with suicidal thoughts and feelings?